cyreilv7/Etch-a-Sketch/README.md

 2. Choose your primary color.
 Can't decide?
 Then enter "rainbow mode". ✅
 3. Choose a shape (line, circle, triangle, square, oval)
 4. Clear canvas ✅
-5. Save your sketch as an image file
+5. Save your sketch as an image file ✅
 6. Change the pixel density ✅
 7. Change the canvas size
-8. Add warning message when progress is about to be lost
-9. Add eraser tool ✅
+8. Add eraser tool ✅

 ## Live
 Click [here](https://cyreilv7.github.io/Etch-a-Sketch/) to see a live demo!